shawn-thorn/shawnthornbooks.com/content/publication/fom/index.md

 #abstract: .

 # Summary.
 An optional shortened abstract.
-summary: A young girl loses her first tooth, and she is excited to tell her whole family.
-Maybe the tooth fairy will come to visit her?
+summary: In this story, an excited little girl takes children on a fun and vibrant journey, as she shares her experience of her first tooth falling out with her family and her surprising encounter with the tooth fairy.
+This story will encourage children to read, dream, imagine, and have fun with this unique childhood experience.

 #tags:
 #- Source Themes